developer-onizuka/what_is_GPUDirect-Storage/README.md

-# This is my own understandings about GPUDirect Storage by my general knowledge of computer science.
+# This is my own understandings about GPUDirect Storage based on my general knowledge of computer science.
 So please use this just for your informations.